 Tarun Balani is a drummer, composer, percussionist and music educator living in New Delhi, India.
-In 2012, at age 27, Tarun released his debut record “Sacred World”, which has been said to “point to the future of jazz in India.”
+In 2012, at age 27, Tarun released his debut record “Sacred World”, said to “point to the future of jazz in India.”
 (Time Out, India).
+In 2014, Balani released his second record “Live at Teatro Bismantova, Italy” with Italian trumpeter Tiziano Bianchi.
+At present, he is working with a new group “The Next Collective”.

 Playing music through high school and after, Tarun was a member of Indian bands including Incognito, Advaita and Artistes Unlimited.
 When he was 18 years old, Tarun attended Drummers Collective in New York City, an experience that drew him forever to jazz.
 The raw instinct of the music united him with the form, and inspired him to study at Berklee College of Music in Boston a few years later.
 At Berklee, Tarun focused on performance and composition.
 His teachers Ralph Peterson Jr. and Jamey Haddad had great influence on Tarun’s drumming.
 He was also the first Indian student at Berklee selected to be part of the Berklee Global Jazz Institute where he was mentored by Danilo Perez, John Patitucci, Joe lovano and George Garzone.